Meet the innovative winners of the Inclusive Fintech 50

-An estimated five billion people around the world have access to mobile devices, yet nearly two people billion lack safe and secure financial services, according to the World Bank.
+An estimated five billion people around the world have access to mobile devices, yet more than a billion people lack safe and secure financial services, according to the World Bank.

 There is a major opportunity for fintech solutions that combine the reach and user experience of digital channels with powerful software solutions to help connect the “un-banked” to well-designed, trusted financial products that empower them to lead more secure, fruitful lives.